edwar4rd/dcbothub/README.md

 - [ ] `kill <BOT_NAME>` stop a bot with the given name
   - by sending a SIGKILL on *nix
 - [ ] `exit` stop all running tasks and bots and exit dcbothub

+When running with a control_bot, dcbothub adds a line of one integer indicating how many line does the command output span.

+For example, running the dcbothub with the above example and assuming all paths are valid, if the bot sends `list\n`, dcbothub replies with `1\nbot_a bot_b\n`.
+This helps control_bot deals with multiline replies.